alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_rails.md

 ### Specify a Ruby version

-You must tell Cloud Foundry which version of Ruby your app uses in the Ruby buildpack.
+You should tell Cloud Foundry which version of Ruby your app uses in the Ruby buildpack.

 Refer to the documentation on [buildpack language version updates](deploying_apps.html#buildpack-language-version-updates) for more information.